GoogleCloudPlatform/community/tutorials/exporting-stackdriver-elasticcloud/index.md

     sudo apt-get update && sudo apt-get install logstash

 ## Logstash Plugin for Cloud Pub/Sub
 1. Install the Logstash Plugin for Cloud Pub/Sub.
-Version 1.2.0 of the Logstash Google Pub/Sub plugin is [currently broken](https://github.com/logstash-plugins/logstash-input-google_pubsub/pull/36).
+Version 1.2.0 of the Logstash Pub/Sub plugin is [currently broken](https://github.com/logstash-plugins/logstash-input-google_pubsub/pull/36).
 Below are the steps to use the previous version until version 1.2.1 is available.

     cd && \